aliozgur/aliozgur.github.io/_posts/2026-02-22-harp-spec-intro.md

 If canonicalization fails, hashing fails, signature verification fails, time validation fails, or replay checks fail, the system must deny execution.

-This is not an “availability vs security” tradeoff.
+This is not an "availability vs security" tradeoff.
 It is a protocol guarantee.

 ### 6.2 State machine